Timer/jocse-paper/paper.md

 ## Processors
 When increasing the number of processors, the resulting runtime decrease appears to be linear.
 The linear nature of the results removes the necessity for further testing between the number of cores tested.
 Figure 1 illustrates that as the number of processors increase, the runtime decreases at approximately the same rate.
-Exact results may be seen in Figure 2.
+Exact results may be seen in Table 1.

 ![Processor Results Graph](http://puu.sh/p5XtT/305ea28995.png)